Sustainability aspects from two perspectives

 The double materiality analysis as a basic module of CSRD compliance

+One of the significant innovations of the Corporate Sustainability Reporting Directive (CSRD) is the concept of Double Materiality, which obliges companies to disclose detailed non-financial information in the areas of environment, social affairs and governance in their management reports.
 The double materiality analysis is a central element of sustainability reporting as part of the CSRD and is mandatory for all companies subject to the CSRD.
 A core aspect of this analysis is the so-called IROs – Impacts, Risks and Opportunities.
-These three components form the basis for a comprehensive double materiality analysis in accordance with the European Sustainability Reporting Standards (ESRS).
+These three components form the basis for a comprehensive Double Materiality Analysis in accordance with the European Sustainability Reporting Standards (ESRS).
 These IROs must be evaluated using the ESRS parameters and the data points to be reported derived from them.
-Further information on the identification and evaluation of IROs can be found here.
+Further information on the identification and assessment of IROs can be found here.

 Our Services